What happens to your assets if you die without a will?

 In such an event, the Intestate Succession Act sets out how the estate is distributed.
-The family members of the deceased will inherit the assets in the proportions as prescribed in the Intestate Succession Act.
+The deceased’s family members will inherit the assets in the proportions prescribed in the Intestate Succession Act.

 Sometimes, the person may have made a Will, but the Will was not done properly, and the court has declared it invalid.
 In such a scenario, the assets will also fall into intestacy.

 Thus, if you died without making a Will in Singapore, what happens to your assets is that the state decides for you – who manages your estate, who gets your assets and in what percentages.
 This is done through the Intestate Succession Act.
 You will have no say.

 This is why we advise all our clients to make a Will so they have a say in who should manage their estate and who will get their assets when they pass away.

 Five things will happen to the assets if a person dies without a Will

 The deceased person’s assets will naturally be frozen because the person is no longer around to deal with the asset.
 So, money cannot be taken out from the bank accounts, the properties cannot be sold, and securities cannot be dealt with.
 To access the person’s assets, the person’s next-of-kin must apply to the court to obtain Letters of Administration.

 The probate lawyers at PKWA Law frequently encounter the following common situations where assets are frozen, and the next of kin require a Grant of Probate (if there was a Will) or Letters of Administration (if there was no Will):

 - If the deceased had a HDB flat or private property in the sole name – the next-of-kin must apply for probate to transfer or sell the property.